pip-services/pip-services-docs/content/en/toolkit_api/node/gcp/containers/cloud_function_request_helper.md

 ### Description

-The GoogleFunctionRequestHelper class contains methods used to get correlationIds, commands and bodies from the Google Function requests.
+The CloudFunctionRequestHelper class contains methods used to get correlationIds, commands and bodies from the Google Function requests.

 ### Static methods